 The insurance endorsement described her ring I had certified through a Gemological Institute of America qualified appraiser and added this to my coverage.
 The added endorsement did not replace my original policy and only added coverage in the form of an endorsement rider.

-As another example, if you have entrepreneurial interests, you may come to learn about business startup costs.
-You want to build your person as a brand but also want to carry the appropriate amount of insurance coverage.
+As another example, if you have entrepreneurial interests, you may come to learn about business startup costs and marketing mixes.
+You want to build your personal brand but also want to carry the appropriate amount of insurance coverage.

 If you choose to start a home business, you might consider added extra coverage through your existing homeowner’s insurance policy to cover the business.
 This change would fall under the insurance endorsement classification and simply add additional coverage without having to request an entirely new policy.